Vision Screener

 If your club already has a group of at least 7 people ready for face-to-face training, contact the National Training Manager using the button below.

 • 3.
-Observe or participate under supervision at a screening session.
+Observe or participate under supervision at a Practical Screening Session

-This may be arranged as part of the face-to-face training session or by attending an organised public screening.
+This may be arranged as part of the hands on workshop training session or by attending an organised public screening.

 Once all three steps are completed, you will receive a Certificate of Attainment.